leafo/lessphp/docs/docs.md

     ```less
     b {
-      // produces a b
       a & {
         color: red;
       }

-      // the following produce the same result
+      // the following have the same effect

       & i {
         color: blue;